Skip to content

-A regulation that will reshape the market
+A regulation that will reshape the market by the end of 2025 !

-The European Union Deforestation Regulation (EUDR) will establish strict measures to prevent companies from placing products on the EU that are linked to deforestation or forest degradation.
-It will also be illegal to export such products from the EU.
 Operators and large traders will need to demonstrate origin, including geo coordinates in an auditable manner, to prove the product/commodity is deforestation free.
 The Regulation text was officially approved by the European Parliament on April 19th 2023 and was published in the EU Official Journal 9th June 2023.
-Companies will need to be compliant by end of 2024.
+Companies will need to be compliant by end of 2025.

-We can help you! farmer connect enables you to gather all necessary data into one place, easily produce and share audit reports, as well as prove absence of deforestation through precise providence mapping down to the level polygon level of a production area.
+Farmer connect enables you to gather all necessary data into one place, easily produce and share audit reports, as well as prove absence of deforestation through precise providence mapping down to the polygon level of a production area.

 "Operators and large traders will need to demonstrate origin, including geo coordinates in an auditable manner, to prove the product/commodity is deforestation free."